signum-network/signum-pool/react-pool/README.md

 _Maybe you will find helpful tips_

-## How to use test-net or main-net environments 📋
+## How to use testing or production mode 📋

+-   **Testing mode refers to the "test-net enviroment"**

+    > Testing mode will fetch data from a **remote** pool server

+-   **Production mode refers to the "main-net enviroment"**

+    > Production mode will fetch data from the local pool server you host the web app

-Per default the test net is used when running `npm start`, but `npm run build` activates main net.
+Per default the testing mode is activated when running `npm start`, but `npm run build` activates main net

 _If you need - for whatever reasons - to develop on main net you need to override the "useTestNet" parameter_